Krascheninnikovia: Distribution

 The species of Krascheninnikovia are mostly distributed in Eurasia, two species occur in North America.
 In Europe, Krascheninnikovia ceratoides is the only species, it is native in eastern and Southern Europe, Winterfat occurs in dry valley bottoms, on flat mesas, and on hillsides, at elevations between 2,400 and 9,300 feet.
 It is drought resistant and intolerant of flooding, excess water, or acidic soils.
 Seed production especially in desert regions, is dependent on precipitation.
 Good seed years occur when there is appreciable summer precipitation and little browsing.
 Winterfat occurs on well-drained, calcareous soils with low to moderate salt concentrations.

 Systematics

-Krascheninnikovia has been first described in 1772 by Johann Anton Güldenstädt (in: Novi Commentarii Academiae Scientiarum Imperalis Petropolitanae, 16, p.
-551).
+Krascheninnikovia has been first described in 1772 by Johann Anton Güldenstädt.
 The genus was named for the Russian botanist and explorer of Siberia and Kamchatka, Stepan Krasheninnikov.
 The type species is Krascheninnikovia ceratoides (L.) Gueldenst.
 The older name Ceratoides had to be rejected: it referred just to a pre-Linnaeus description by Joseph Pitton de Tournefort, comprising the type of the related genus Ceratocarpus.

 The genus Krascheninnikovia belongs to the subfamily Chenopodioideae of the family Amaranthaceae.
 After phylogenetic research, it was grouped into the tribe Axyrideae.

-The genus includes about (3) 7 species:
+The genus includes three accepted species:)